-Many people can relate to coming home, getting warm and cosy on the couch, and watching the clock tick down until it’s time to leave for training, only to make a last second excuse not to go.
+Many people can relate to coming home, getting warm and cosy on the couch, and watching the clock tick down until it’s time to leave for training, only to make a last-second excuse not to go.
 Getting stuck on the couch after we finish work can be one of the biggest reasons that people break routine in winter.
 The best way to avoid the couch is to stay busy before training.
 There are always things to be done, whether it be chores around the house, grocery shopping, taking the dog for a walk, or even jobs to be done for work.
 If you have a few hours before training begins, it’s best to find things to do that will fill that time, or we will find ourselves setting up camp on the couch for the afternoon again.

-Another reason that we might find ourselves struggling to find motivation to go to training in winter, is the fact that we are less likely to sweat when it’s cold, and feel as though we aren’t getting the same workout.
+Another reason that we might find ourselves struggling to find the motivation to go to training in winter, is the fact that we are less likely to sweat when it’s cold and feel as though we aren’t getting the same workout.
 Sweating does not equal results.
 Sweat is our body pushing out water through the skin to help cool itself down.
-In fact, sometimes sweating can be a hinderance to our performance due to dehydration of the body.
+In fact, sometimes sweating can be a hindrance to our performance due to dehydration of the body.
 So don’t be disheartened by the fact that you struggle to get a good sweat going in winter, because it may mean that you can get BETTER results by being able to train for longer due to your body not overheating and staying hydrated.

-That being said, it is still important to that we generate some heat in our body before we begin doing any intense exercise.
+That being said, it is still important that we generate some heat in our body before we begin doing any intense exercise.
 This might mean that during the colder months we start our workout with multiple layers of clothing, and as our workout continues and our body warms up, we remove layers.

 The best fighters always develop most in the winter.
 The classes become quieter, sometimes halving in size, but the dedicated students continue to show up.
-Not only does this mean they have maintained a consistent routine of training muay thai through winter, allowing each session to build on the previous session, but they get more 1-on-1 time with the trainer, as he is not pre-occupied with trying to look after the rest of the students.
+Not only does this mean they have maintained a consistent routine of training Muay Thai through winter, allowing each session to build on the previous session, but they get more 1-on-1 time with the trainer, as he is not pre-occupied with trying to look after the rest of the students.
 If you want to get the most out of the class, show up in winter when you are not competing with the rest of the students for attention.

 At the end of the day, getting yourself into the gym on a cold day is mind over matter.
 So it may just take a little reminder to ourselves, that many people have been able to persevere in conditions far worse than ours.
 Maybe all we need…is Rocky Balboa: